 With the unique city-university partnership efforts and all the progress that has been made on campus thus far, I asked Nick how difficult it would be to reach their goal in time.
 “It’s going to be a challenge for us to get to zero waste by 2020,” he replied.
 “We need to be doing better education about how to recycle and compost.
 There are also certain items that we can’t recycle or compost that are sold on campus or get brought here—plastic bags, candy wrappers, and chip bags to name a few.”

 Luckily, people almost anywhere in the world can now recycle them at Terracycle.
 Those in the Bay Area can recycle almost anything at RecycleWhere.
 And people in San Francisco can recycle plastic bags and non-refrigerated boxes for drinks and soups in the City’s blue bins.
 SF State also has a Sustainable Move Out campaign where students drop off items on-campus to be donated to thrift stores, food banks, or be recycled.

 SF State’s partnership with San Francisco is done by working with the city’s Department of the Environment and their local waste hauler, Recology, on increasing their diversion rate.
 Recology handles the processing of San Francisco’s compost, recycling and landfill trash, and “is also investing in research and development to make it easier to recycle certain items,” Nick adds.

 2020 is now less than three years away.
-While it is too early to call the “race,” the results of the SF State-San Francisco joint effort are commendable and worth exploring at other institutions and their municipalities.
+While it is too early to call the “race,” the results of the SF State and San Francisco joint effort are commendable and worth exploring in your community.